lizongying/go-crawler/README.md

 * `enable_csv_pipeline:` Whether to enable the CSV pipeline, disabled by default.
 * `enable_json_lines_pipeline:` Whether to enable the JSON Lines pipeline, disabled by default.
 * `enable_mongo_pipeline:` Whether to enable the MongoDB pipeline, disabled by default.
+* `enable_sqlite_pipeline:` Whether to enable the Sqlite pipeline, disabled by default.
 * `enable_mysql_pipeline:` Whether to enable the MySQL pipeline, disabled by default.
 * `enable_kafka_pipeline:` Whether to enable the Kafka pipeline, disabled by default.
 * `enable_priority_queue:` Whether to enable the priority queue, enabled by default, currently only supports Redis.